 The content here is under the Attribution 4.0 International (CC BY 4.0) license

 As we know software nowadays exists to support the business rules and I believe that it is a huge problem to programmers as well as everyone involved with software development.
-As the business grows, the software might change as well but change isn’t the problem, it is the frequency.
+As the business grows, the software might change as well but change isn’t the problem, the frequency might be.

 Software delivers no revenue until it is in the hands of its users.
-This is obvious, but in most organizations, the release of software into production is a manually intensive, error-prone, and risky process [1, p. xxxiv].
+As strong as it sounds, most organizations transform the release of software into production in a manually intensive, error-prone, and risky process (Humble & Farley, 2010) - p. xxxiv.
+The question that follows is: how can we deliver software to production in a safe and continuous fashion?

 Foundations

-Continuous Delivery is more than a tool, it is a practice, a process.
+Continuous Delivery is more than a tool, it is a practice, a process it might even change how you think about software.
 You can’t just say, today I’m going to start to use Continuous Delivery.
-It takes time and a lot of work to get here.
+It takes time and a lot of work to get there.
 Continuous delivery is the ability to continuously integrate with production code, which means you must deploy often.
 Continuous Delivery is about having a releasable version in any version.

 Configuration Management